 NorMA: Quality of life and training

-Ley Muller at the National Institute of Public Health researcher on prison inmates' subjective assessments of everyday life in prison, social conditions and health.
-In the NorMA study has she worked on projects related to quality of life and training.
+Ley Muller at the National Institute of Public Health researches on prison inmates' subjective assessments of everyday life in prison, social conditions and health.
+In the NorMA study she has worked on projects related to quality of life and exercise.

 Quality of life among prisoners:

-An article on the topic of quality of life in prison was in International Journal of Prisoner Health in March 2019.
+An article on quality of life in prison was published in International Journal of Prisoner Health in March 2019.

-Ley Muller has set on how NorMA participants trained before imprisonment versus how active they became after incarceration.
-She has these changes compared with concomitant changes in drug use.
+Ley Muller has looked at how NorMA participants trained before imprisonment versus how active they became after incarceration.
+She has compared these changes with concomitant changes in drug use.
 The results show that exercise seems to be an important activity for people who had substance abuse problems before they were imprisoned.
 Facilitating training during imprisonment is both health-promoting and resource-intensive.

 The article was published in The International Journal of Environmental and Public Health in 2018.